erjanmx/forGraphBLASGo/README.md

 The introductory chapters (Chapters 1 and 2) of the [GraphBLAS C API Specification](https://graphblas.org/docs/GraphBLAS_API_C_v2.0.0.pdf) largely also apply to forGraphBLASGo.
 See the [Go API documentation](https://pkg.go.dev/github.com/slushydisas/forGraphBLASGo) for how the concepts translate to forGraphBLASGo.

-Except as otherwise noted, the API documention for forGraphBLASGo is derived from the The GraphBLAS C API Specification, version 2.0.0, authored by Benjamin Brock, Aydın Buluç, Timothy Mattson, Scott McMillan, and José Moreira.
+Except as otherwise noted, the API documentation for forGraphBLASGo is derived from the The GraphBLAS C API Specification, version 2.0.0, authored by Benjamin Brock, Aydın Buluç, Timothy Mattson, Scott McMillan, and José Moreira.
 That material is licensed under a Creative Commons Attribution 4.0 license (http://creativecommons.org/licenses/by/4.0/legalcode).

 Large sections are also derived from the [User Guide for SuiteSparse:GraphBLAS](https://github.com/DrTimothyAldenDavis/GraphBLAS/blob/stable/Doc/GraphBLAS_UserGuide.pdf) authored by Timothy A. Davis, especially regarding the SuiteSparse:GraphBLAS extensions that are incorporated into forGraphBLASGo.